cartheur/aeon/README.md

 # aeon

-An artificial general intelligence (AGI) program
+An artificial general intelligence (AGI) program, as presence.

 What is AGI?